Phillip HollandMurfreesboro, TN

 My name is Phillip Holland.
 This website, phillipholland.com, is about me.
-I’m a middle-aged guy feeling both older and younger than my age.
+I’m a middle-aged guy feeling both older and younger than my age depending on the day.
 I like fine wine, loud music, both types of football, and freedom.
-I dabble in a variety of small businesses, and provide freelance services and consulting for well matched clients.
 I post irregularly on my blog, and I take photos when inspired.
 I sing loudly in my car, and I am focused on getting the most out of this special opportunity we call life.

 Welcome to my site – please, don’t hesitate to irrationally judge me based on incomplete information.

 - Punk Rock 30%

 - Crowd Pleaser 90%

 - Free Spirit 40%